 Define interface we should use for link-local BGP IPv6 sessions.
 Interface can also be specified as a part of neighbor address (e.g., neighbor fe80::1234%eth0 as 65000;).
-It is an error to use this parameter for non link-local sessions.
+The option may also be used for non link-local sessions when it is necessary to explicitly specify an interface, but only for direct (not multihop) sessions.